-The guests of the hotel will provide a unique tourist customer base for the surrounding businesses.
+The residents of the condominiums will provide a customer base for the surrounding businesses.
 These quests will provide economic stability for businesses in the area, particularly with respect to the restaurant and entertainment sectors.
 This is also true of the office portion of the development.
 The office employees will provide a day-time customer base for area businesses with a particular emphasis on restaurants together with the residents and customers of the Residential-type Inns.